flynnsharwood/pixBoards/readme.md

 Gui has not been set up yet.
 Don't try to run the gui.py

-if you are using the PyPi package, you will need to have a running postgres server, else it won't work.
+~~if you are using the PyPi package, you will need to have a running postgres server, else it won't work.~~ It works now.

 # pixBoards